jaswinder3/idpf-specification/idpf_specification.md

   #define VIRTCHNL2_CAP_OEM_P2P BIT(0) /* port-to-port */
   ```

-- Configuration

-- Driver Configuration and Runtime flow Examples of OEM Capability:
-  1. Port-to-port configuration
-  **port-to-port:** Upon learning the port-to-port availability and the device type, the driver may request HMA to add device specific sequence that may request additional queue groups that are necessary for the device to setup the port-to-port functionality.
-  2. Live MIgration, device state retrieval (WIP)

-- Device and Control Plane Behavioral Model

 - Examples of OEM Capability:
-  1.  port-to-port:

-    The VIRTCHNL2_OP_ADD_QUEUE_GROUPS processing on the CP will automatically reserve enough RSS LUT instances for the incoming packets to be spread across the port-to-port queues.
-When the port-to-port offload is no longer needed, the driver may free up the associated NIC resources using the VIRTCHNL2_OP_DEL_QUEUE_GROUPS command.

-  2. Live MIgration, device state state retrieval (WIP)
+  1.**port-to-port:** Upon learning the port-to-port availability and the device type, the driver may request the CP SW to add device specific sequence that may request additional queue groups that are necessary for the device to setup the port-to-port functionality.

 ## Application Targeted Routing (ATR)